-Yangadlitya Aboriginal Postgraduate Scholarship

-A commitment to Aboriginal education and support of Aboriginal leaders in the community is a key element in both the founding legislation and ongoing activities of the University of South Australia.

-The Yangadlitya Aboriginal

-Postgraduate Scholarship was

-established in 1994 to advance the

-education of Aboriginal postgraduate

-students.
-The grants were made

-possible through a Deed of Gift from

-the Aborigines Advancement League

-to the University of South Australia and Flinders University.

-In addition to the grants, the gift established the biennial Duguid Memorial Lecture, held in honour of Dr Charles Duguid OBE and Mrs Phyllis Duguid OAM.
-Dr Duguid and his wife attracted national and international headlines in the 193Os due to their tireless campaigning for the rights of Aboriginal people.
+Yangadlitya Aboriginal Postgraduate Scholarship A commitment to Aboriginal education and support of Aboriginal leaders in the community is a key element in both the founding legislation and ongoing activities of the University of South Australia.
+The Yangadlitya Aboriginal Postgraduate Scholarship was established in 1994 to advance the education of Aboriginal postgraduate students.
+The grants were made possible through a Deed of Gift from the Aborigines Advancement League to the University of South Australia and Flinders University.
+In addition to the grants, the gift established the biennial Duguid Memorial Lecture, held in honour of Dr. Charles Duguid OBE and Mrs Phyllis Duguid OAM.
+Dr. Duguid and his wife attracted national and international headlines in the 193Os due to their tireless campaigning for the rights of Aboriginal people.
 Charles Duguid also founded the South Australian Aborigines Advancement League in 1939 and presided over it for many years.
 The League initially worked to establish and maintain a hostel for young Aboriginal people coming to Adelaide to gain an education.
 It also campaigned for legislative reforms and fairer work policies for Aboriginal people and hosted the inaugural meeting of the Federal Council for Aboriginal Advancement in 1958.

-Gladys Elphick Memorial Scholarship

-In 2005 an anonymous donor provided a substantial bequest to the University of South Australia to establish the Gladys Elphick Memorial Scholarship - to support Aboriginal students undertaking studies within the School of Health Sciences.
-Gladys Elphick MBE was a highly respected member of the local Aboriginal and Torres Strait Islander community in South Australia, better known to the Aboriginal community as 'Auntie Glad'.
+Gladys Elphick Memorial Scholarship In 2005 an anonymous donor provided a substantial bequest to the University of South Australia to establish the Gladys Elphick Memorial Scholarship - to support Aboriginal students undertaking studies within the School of Health Sciences.
+Cladys Elphick MBE was a highly respected member of the local Aboriginal and Torres Strait Islander community in South Australia, better known to the Aboriginal community as 'Auntie Glad'.
 A Kaurna woman, Gladys Elphick was brought up on the Point Pearce Reserve.
 Her lifelong work against discrimination and exploitation of Aboriginal people included the formation of the Aboriginal Women's Council, a legal aid service and the Aboriginal Community Centre in Adelaide.
 She also helped to establish the first Aboriginal community-controlled health service in the Adelaide region, which continues today in the form of Nunkuwarrin Yunti of SA Inc. Gladys was appointed a Member of the Order of the British Empire in 1971 for services to the Aboriginal Community.
 In 1984 she was named South Australian Aboriginal of the Year.
+Previous scholarship recipient, Montanna Doudle

-Dr Terry Farquharson Pharmacy and Pharmaceutical Science Scholarship Dr Terry Farquharson has had a rewarding medical career completing degrees in pharmacy and medicine.
-He specialised in Sport and Exercise medicine, is a Senior Clinical Lecturer at the University of Adelaide Medical School and is an Emeritus Physician (Exercise and Sports medicine) in the Department of Orthopaedics and Trauma at the Royal Adelaide Hospital.
-The Dr Terry Farquharson Pharmacy and Pharmaceutical Science Scholarship provides encouragement and support for pharmacy and pharmaceutical science students from an international background.
+Dr. Terry Farquharson Scholarships Dr. Terry Farguharson has had a rewarding medical career completing degrees in pharmacy and medicine.
+He specialised in Sport and Exercise Medicine, is a Senior Clinical Lecturer at the University of Adelaide Medical School and is an Emeritus Physician (Exercise and Sports medicine) in the Department of Orthopaedics and Trauma at the Royal Adelaide Hospital.
+The Dr. Terry Farquharson Pharmacy and Pharmaceutical Science Scholarship provides encouragement and support for pharmacy and pharmaceutical science students from an international background.
+In 2022, Dr. Farquharson expanded his philanthropic support by offering the Dr. Terry Farquharson PhD Top Up Scholarship to students who have completed a UniSA undergraduate pharmacy gualification and now wish to pursue advanced research in the field of pharmacy.
 "Life is about taking one's opportunities.
 My parents gave me an opportunity to be educated and I was lucky enough to win a Commonwealth Scholarship to study Pharmacy at the then South Australian Institute of Technology (now UniSA).
 That was over 50 years ago now and I have had a fulfilling career in Pharmacy and Medicine.
 Many capable young people may not get such an opportunity, and as I believe education is the greatest gift that you can give, I hope providing a scholarship will help at least a few achieve their ambitions."
-Dr Terry Farguharson
+Dr. Terry Farguharson